ahmedbodi/catcoin-new/README.md

 completely stable.
 [Tags](https://github.com/catcoin-project/catcoin/tags) are created regularly from release branches to indicate new official, stable release versions of Catcoin Core.

+This project requires BDB 6 for builds rather than the usual BDB4.8 Which many coins use.
+To get started, a script has been provided in `contrib/install_db6.sh`

 The https://github.com/catcoin-project/gui repository is used exclusively for the development of the GUI.
 Its master branch is identical in all monotree repositories.
 Release branches and tags do not exist, so please do not fork